 The personal data we process in the context of email tracking will be deleted one month after collection.
 The email address and the data that show that you have subscribed to the newsletter will be deleted five years after you unsubscribe from the newsletter, as this is prescribed by the Dutch Authority for Consumers & Markets.

-- We are also open for membership, which allows you to network with other members and enjoy numerous other benefits.
-Membership is open both to individuals as well as organizations.
+3. Membership.
+We are also open for membership, which allows you to network with other members and enjoy numerous other benefits.
+Membership is open both to individuals as well as organisations.
 If you sign up for the membership as an individual, we ask you to provide us with your first and last name, your email address and the desired password, your title, gender, the company you work for, the corresponding industry and your area of expertise, your address as well as the city and the country/region you live in.
 You may also provide us with your postal code, position, phone number and student ID.

-If a company signs up for the membership, we process the abovementioned data.
+If a company signs up for the membership, we process the above mentioned data.
 This may contain personal data of the contact person of the company.

 By signing up for our membership, you automatically create an account.
 Through the account, you can get access to the member area of the Website.
 The member area contains a database with contact details of other members and offers you the possibility to share your own, in order to broaden your network and enter in contact with other professionals.
 Through the member area you can further see which members are in close proximity, which makes the networking process easier.
 Via the member area of the Website you can also establish online contact with other users and exchange messages via the public forum or with the users privately.
 This information will be processed by FSMA and shown to other users.
 Via your account, you can get also access to interesting FSM related content, such as trainings and webinars.